-We here report the discovery of a new type of low-mode nonradial instability, LESA, which we have observed in 3D hydrodynamical simulations with detailed, energy-dependent, three-flavor neutrino transport using the Prometheus-Vertex code.
-Our current portfolio of simulated 3D models includes an $11.2\,M\odot$ model that shows violent large-scale convection but no obvious signs of SASI activity during the simulated period of postbounce evolution, a $20\,M\odot$ model with a long SASI phase, and a $27\,M\odot$ model in which episodes of SASI alternate with phases of dominant large-scale convection (Hanke et al. 2013; Tamborra et al. 2013).
-While all models exhibit LESA, with different orientations of the emission dipole, the clearest case is the $11.2\,M\odot$ model, because the new effect is not overlaid with SASI activity.
+Here we report the discovery of a new type of low-mode nonradial instability, LESA, which we have observed in 3D hydrodynamical simulations with detailed, energy-dependent, three-flavor neutrino transport using the PROMETHEUS-VERTEX code.
+Our current portfolio of simulated 3D models includes an 11.2 M{\odot} model that shows violent large-scale convection, but no obvious signs of SASI activity during the simulated period of postbounce evolution, and two models ($20 M{\odot}$ and $27 M{\odot}$) in which episodes of SASI alternate with phases of dominant large-scale convection (Hanke et al. 2013; Tamborra et al. 2013, 2014).
+While all models exhibit LESA, with different orientations of the emission dipole, the clearest case is the 11.2 M{\odot} model, because the new effect is not overlaid with SASI activity.

-To provide a first impression of our new and intriguing phenomenon we show in Fig. 1 the distribution of lepton-number emission ( $\nu_e$ minus $\bar{\nu}e$ ) for the 11.2 $M{\odot}$ model over the stellar surface at postbounce (p.b.) times of 148, 169, 210, and 240 ms. In each panel, the lepton-number flux is normalized to the instantaneous average and the color scale covers the range from -0.5 to 2.5 of this relative measure.
+To provide a first impression of our new and intriguing phenomenon we show in Fig. 1 the distribution of lepton-number emission (v_e minus \bar{v}e) for the 11.2 M{\odot} model over the stellar surface at postbounce (p.b.) times of 148, 169, 210, and 240 ms. In each panel, the lepton-number flux is normalized to the instantaneous average and the color scale covers the range from -0.5 to 2.5 of this relative measure.
 We indicate the positive dipole direction with a black dot, the negative direction with a cross.
 We also show the track of the positive dipole direction as a dark-gray line, ranging from 70 ms p.b., where the dipole begins forming, to the end of the simulation at 340 ms. While at 148 ms the dipole pattern is not yet strong-a quadrupole component is clearly visible and the dipole is still building up as we will see later-the subsequent snapshots reveal a strong dipole pattern with large amplitude: In the negative-dipole direction, the lepton-number flux is around zero, and even negative in some small regions, whereas in the positive direction it is roughly twice the average and even larger in some small regions.

 LESA is a large and conspicuous effect concerning the deleptonization flux.
 At the same time, it is associated with more subtle dipole deformations of other quantities.
 In particular, the dipolar lepton-number emission is linked to anisotropic PNS convection, which leads to an aspherical electron distribution in the PNS mantle layer.
 The emission dipole is additionally fed by a hemispheric mass-accretion asymmetry, which might cause the one-sided enhancement of PNS convection.
 This accretion asymmetry in turn is a consequence of a dipolar shock deformation that deflects the accretion flow preferentially to one hemisphere.
-Despite vigorous and highly time-variable, nonstationary convective overturn stirring the postshock region, the shock deformation and mass-accretion asymmetry are maintained for hundreds of milliseconds by a neutrino-heating asymmetry that is tightly linked to the neutrino-emission anisotropy: Because $\bar{\nu}e$ have somewhat harder spectra than $\nu_e$ , neutrino heating on the side of a relatively higher $\bar{\nu}e$ flux (the side with lowest lepton-number flux and lowest mass accretion rate) is stronger and sustains the dipolar shock deformation that produces the hemispheric asymmetry of the postshock accretion flow.
+Despite vigorous and highly time-variable, nonstationary convective overturn stirring the postshock region, the shock deformation and mass-accretion asymmetry are maintained for hundreds of milliseconds by a neutrino-heating asymmetry that is tightly linked to the neutrino-emission anisotropy: Because \bar{v}e have somewhat harder spectra than v_e , neutrino heating on the side of a relatively higher $\bar{\nu}e$ flux (the side with lowest lepton-number flux and lowest mass accretion rate) is stronger and sustains the dipolar shock deformation that produces the hemispheric asymmetry of the postshock accretion flow.